kalai-transpiler/kalai/README.md

   - refactoring test
   - salvaging existing tests
   - working with big strings... is that really what we want?
+* Persistent data structures
+  - all languages have a library, but not everyone wants the dependency
+  - performance goals
+  - would like to support both, choose the mutability that you want
+  - need to differentiate (probably by atoms)
+  - consider our own macros
 * Fix the annotate AST
 * Rust etc
 * Expand syslib